Skip to content

 • Multiple wounded

-• Ensure everyone gets stabilized to prevent fatalities
+• Ensure everyone gets stabilised to prevent fatalities

 • Treatment Priority: Medic > Leader > Soldier

-• Individual Treatment is finished when Patient is in Combat Ready State.
-Upon which he will be sent away to fight or protect the Triage Station proximity.
+• Individual Treatment is finished when Patient is in Combat Ready State, upon which he will be sent away to fight or provide security around the Triage Station.

 Step 1: Alert: